Nova-UTD/navigator/README.md

 Simply run `docker-compose up`.
 Since our containers share a local network with the host OS, ROS is shared as well.

 # Usage
+Programs running inside VDE interact with the host PC using a bridge network.
+That means that messages published inside VDE will be visible to ROS programs running on the host (like RViz) thanks to the bridge network.

 Use tools like SVL and Rviz2 (you'll need to install ROS2 on the host) to interact with the code.
 If using SVL, be sure to instal `lgsvl_msgs` and `lgsvl_bridge` as well (you can find both repos here on GitHub).

+To develop a new package inside VDE, you'll need to add it to `docker-compose.yml`, add the code to the `nodes/` folder, and build your code using `docker-compose build`.
+Of course, you can then test the code along with the rest of the stack using `docker-compose up`.
+Once VDE is running, you can inspect the behavior of your new package using `ros2 topic echo`, `ros2 node info`, `rqt_graph`, and so on using the host's ROS2 installation.

 # Target stack
 Here are the components we wish to include.
 A check means that it's been successfully integrated.
 The categories are purely for human clarity.